 Georgia went on to study Midwifery at Liverpool John Moores University.READ FULL STORY…

 This qualification will prepare learners to work with children between birth and five years.
-It will cover a range of job roles in statutory, private and voluntary settings such as a nursery or pre-school assistant, classroom assistant or nanny.
+It will cover a range of job roles in statutory, private and voluntary settings such as a nursery or pre-school assistant, after-school club assistant or nanny.

 This programme is a great stepping stone for a Level 3 Childcare qualification and allows progression for those who have also achieved maths and English GCSE and have a positive tutor recommendation.